-Beverley H. Johnson is President and Chief Executive Officer of the Institute for Patient- and Family-Centered Care (IPFCC) in Bethesda, MD.
+Beverley H. Johnson, BSN, FAAN is President and Chief Executive Officer of the Institute for Patient- and Family-Centered Care (IPFCC) in Bethesda, MD.
 She has provided technical assistance and consultation for advancing the practice of patient- and family-centered care and creating effective partnerships with patients and families to over 300 hospitals, health systems, federal, state, provincial agencies, military treatment facilities, and community organizations.

 Bev served on the inaugural Advisory Board for the American College of Physicians’ Center for Patient Partnership in Healthcare.
 She is currently a member of the Board of Directors for the Patient-Centered Primary Care Collaborative (PCPCC) and has recently been appointed to the Board of Directors for the Association of American Medical Colleges (AAMC).
 She also serves on the Selection Committee for the American Hospital Quest for Quality Prize.

 Bev is a past recipient of the Lloyd Bentsen Award and the Humanitarian Award from Pediatric Nursing.
 In 2007, she received The Gravens Award for leadership in promoting optimal environments and developmental care for high-risk infants and their families, and The Changemaker Award by the Board for the Center for Health Care Design.
 In 2008, the National Perinatal Association presented Bev with the Stanley L. Graven Award.
 More recently, she was a recipient of a Dorland Health 2011 People Award.
 In 2017, she was recognized by the American College of Physicians with the Edward R. Loveland Memorial Award.